The Times Australia

 Explore different angles to showcase the dish to its best.
 The 45-degree angle is often used since it mimics the views from tables.
 Overhead shots display all the elements of a dish, whereas straight-on shots are great for stacking or layering food items such as hamburgers.

-If the dish has subtle tones, you can use colourful backgrounds or props to create contrast, without obscuring the food.
+If the dish has subtle tones, you can use colourful backgrounds or props to create contrast, without overwhelming the food.
 Warm colours can provide an inviting atmosphere, and cool tones provide a fresh, clean appearance.

 Edit With Care